877325778/bge-large-zh-v1.5/README.md

 ************* 🌟**Updates**🌟 *************
 - 09/12/2023: New Release:
-    - **New reranker model**: release a cross-encoder model bge-reranker-base, which is more powerful than embedding model.
-We recommend to use/fine-tune it to re-rank top-k documents returned by embedding models.
+    - **New reranker model**: release cross-encoder models `BAAI/bge-reranker-base` and `BAAI/bge-reranker-large`, which are more powerful than embedding model.
+We recommend to use/fine-tune them to re-rank top-k documents returned by embedding models.
-    - **update embedding model**: release bge-*-v1.5 embedding model to alleviate the issue of the similarity distribution, and enhance its retrieval ability without instruction.
+    - **update embedding model**: release `bge-*-v1.5` embedding model to alleviate the issue of the similarity distribution, and enhance its retrieval ability without instruction.
 - 09/07/2023: Update [fine-tune code](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md): Add script to mine hard negatives and support adding instruction during fine-tuning.
 - 08/09/2023: BGE Models are integrated into **Langchain**, you can use it like [this](#using-langchain); C-MTEB **leaderboard** is [available](https://huggingface.co/spaces/mteb/leaderboard).
 - 08/05/2023: Release base-scale and small-scale models, **best performance among the models of the same size 🤗**